mod-audio/mod-host/README.md

 Run
 ---

-mod-host do not startup JACK automatically, so you need start it before run mod-host.
+mod-host does not startup JACK automatically, so you need to start it before run mod-host.

-If you run mod-host without parameters the process will be forked and can only be controlled by socket.
+If you run mod-host without parameters the process will be forked and can only be controlled through the socket.
-The default socket port is 5555, this can be changed passing the parameter -p (or --socket-port) to mod-host.
+The default socket port is 5555, this can be changed, passing the parameter -p (or --socket-port) to mod-host.

-The other way to control mod-host is the interactive mode, in this case the commands must be provided manually, via shell.
+The other way to control mod-host is the interactive mode, in this case the commands must be provided on the shell prompt.
-When you are in the interactive mode, the socket communication don't work.
+When you are in the interactive mode, the socket communication does not work.

 Commands (or Protocol)